agiresearch/OpenAGI/README.md

 To facilitate the community's long-term improvement and evaluation of AGI's ability, we open-source the code, benchmark, and evaluation methods of the OpenAGI project, and we appreciate any discussions, comments, suggestions or contributions from the community.

 >An introductory video is available at [here](https://youtu.be/7RaXPPXi0-Y), thanks and credits to @intheworldofai.

-## News
--**[2023.5.11]** We release the restructured code of OpenAGI, including the support of both benchmark tasks for quantitative AGI evaluation and open-ended tasks that utilize tools from LangChain, as well as a command line UI that supports easy interaction with OpenAGI when solving complex open-ended tasks.

--**[2023.4.10]** We release the initial version of OpenAGI, including the source code, benchmark, and evaluation methods.

 ### Benchmark Task Example
 <p align="center">